kuberhealthy/kuberhealthy/docs/EXTERNAL_CHECK_CREATION.md

 - Read the `KH_REPORTING_URL` environment variable.
 - Send a `POST` to the `KH_REPORTING_URL` with the following JSON body:
 - Ensure that your check finishes within the [unixtime](https://en.wikipedia.org/wiki/Unix_time) deadline specified in the `KH_CHECK_RUN_DEADLINE` environment variable.
-If `KH_CHECK_RUN_DEADLINE` is not expected, your check may run into a `400` error when reporting state to Kuberhealthy.
+If `KH_CHECK_RUN_DEADLINE` is not respected, your check may run into a `400` error when reporting state to Kuberhealthy.

 ```json
 {